hyperledger/identus-docs/documentation/docs/identus/identus-cloud-agent/overview.md

 # Overview

-Enterprise services is a comprehensive suite of services available exclusively as part of the Enterprise edition of the Atala PRISM platform.
+Enterprise services is a comprehensive suite of services available exclusively as part of the Enterprise edition of the Identus platform.
 These services aim to empower businesses to integrate SSI-based (Self-Sovereign Identity) effortlessly into their existing solutions, providing their users and business partners with greater control over their identity and personal data.
 At the same